 What is tortilla soup made of?

-Tortilla soup typically consists of a savory broth infused with tomatoes, onion, garlic, spices, and shredded chicken, topped with crispy tortilla strips.
+Tortilla soup is a broth with tomatoes, onions, garlic, spices, and shredded chicken, all topped with crispy tortilla strips.

 Can I make tortilla soup in a slow cooker?